 The capital of Lima boasts a beautiful Costa Verde coastline, where surfers cut the waves, joggers weave along the Malecon sidewalk, paragliders swoop over the ocean, and shoppers enjoy the view on the cliffside LarcoMar shopping center.
 One of the most unique and fun ways to see these highlights of Lima is to take a guided bicycle tour.
 Starting in Barranco neighborhood and continuing to Chorrillos, the ride will pass by parks, shops, cafes, colonial mansions, restaurants, and panoramic vistas of the Pacific Ocean.
 Finally, bike through the vibrant district of Miraflores, enjoying a pleasant ride along the wide sidewalks of the Malecon.
 The tour includes a snack in a local bar or café.
-The tour includes: professional guides, accident insurance, bike, helmet, bike locks, snack, bottle of water, and transfers to and from your hotel.
+The tour includes professional guides, accident insurance, bike, helmet, bike locks, snack, a bottle of water, and transfers to and from your hotel.
 Daily departures Monday – Saturday.

 Lima Paragliding Tour

 Experience the thrill of paragliding over the Costa Verde in Lima, Peru.
-The capital of Peru is a perfect spot for paragliding, because its green coastal cliffs provide updrafts that make paragliding a breeze.
+The capital of Peru is a perfect spot for paragliding because its green coastal cliffs provide updrafts that make paragliding a breeze.
 And the scenery from the sky over Miraflores, Barranco, Chorrillos, and the other districts of Lima is breathtaking.
 Take off on a smooth paragliding ride in tandem with an expert guide, and enjoy panoramic views over the city and the coast.
 Tandem flights are available year-round, depending on the weather and wind conditions.
 But paragliding is not as great during the winter months, from June to August, because the city is covered in fog.
 All flights are in tandem with an expert guide at the controls.
 Transfers to and from your hotel are included.

 Palomino Islands Off the Coast of Lima

 Off the coast of Lima is the Palomino Islands, which are full of marine wildlife and birds.
 Set off from Callao port for San Lorenzo Island, located about 4 km offshore.
 This 8 km-long island was a religious center in pre-Colombian times.
 During the colonial era, it was a burial spot for pirates.
 The researcher Charles Darwin set foot here to research the flora and fauna.
 Currently, the island is a military zone.
-Also see the El Fronton Island, which used to house a penitentiary, and the Cavinzas Islands which has many caverns.
+Also see El Fronton Island, which used to house a penitentiary and the Cavinzas Islands which has many caverns.
 You’ll see pelicans, Peruvian boobies, guanays, red-legged cormorants, a variety of gulls, Humboldt penguins, and sea lions.